Tag

 Rhea tread water, watching Strickland’s window.
 She could feel something besides the water – a vibe.
 It wasn’t a good one.
 She swam to the steps, got out, pulled her clothes on over her wet body and hurried to her apartment.

 Once inside, she wrapped herself in a towel and sat at the little table by the front window.
 She looked across at Strickland’s apartment.
-All his blinds were closed.
+All his blinds were now closed.
 She knew he was pissed.
 That wasn’t good.
 She was messing up right and left; miss-judging, lashing out, blowing every chance she had.
 Literally.
 God she hated self-reflection.
 She needed chili cheese fries.
-They had some good ones at that Tommy’s on Hollywood and Bronson.
+They had some good ones at that 24 hr.
+Tommy’s.

 error: Content is protected !!